 Day 1 – Your favorite travel destination – Italy

-Italy has everything you could think of: more history that you could ever learn, the most wonderful art in the world, breathtaking nature, amazing food and wine, picturesque little villages, the best of the Renaissance, spectacularly preserved Middle Age towns… If you could only travel to one destination in your life, I think Italy is the one.
+Italy has everything you could think of: more history that you could ever learn, the most wonderful art in the world, breathtaking nature, amazing food and wine, picturesque little villages, the best of the Renaissance, spectacularly preserved Middle Age towns, even a city that was canals for streets… If you could only travel to one destination in your life, I think Italy is the one.
 Hands down.

 Actually, I had issues narrowing down the experiences in Italy that made it to my list.
 I ended up with 10!
 The country with the highest number, only tied with my beautiful Chile.
-That didn’t stop me from going to lots of other places around… I’ve been to Italy 4 times, I’ve spent over 2 months there altogether, and I still have so much to see!
+That didn’t stop me from going to lots of other places around… I’ve been to Italy many times, I’ve spent almost 3 months there altogether, and I still have so much to see!
 I’d be happy to go back, anytime 😊

 Day 2 – A destination where you love the culture – Mexico